avantrec/soco-cli/README.md

 #### Macro Definition and Usage

 Macro definitions take the form of macro names followed by an equals sign (`=`), then the action(s) to be performed.
+Comments can be included by using `#` as the first character of a line.
 For example, the contents of a macro definition file might be:

 ```
 # SoCo-CLI HTTP API Server Macros file